umbralcalc/umbralcalc.github.io/_posts/pneumoinfer.md

 Now consider $\tilde{\mu}_i=\tilde{\mu}_i( \dots, n_{i}, \dots )$, i.e., a function of all previous state occupations by the individual, where $n_i$ are the state-specific counts of past occupations.
 The rate $\tilde{\mu}_i$ hence maintains a 'record' of past state occupations and updates accordingly through this memory.
 Additionally, we will make each rate $\tilde{\Lambda}_i=\tilde{\Lambda}_i(n_{i})$, i.e., a function _only_ of the state-specific count associated to each rate, respectively.
 The choice in the latter case comes from interpreting the counting memory as a model for capsular immunity - this will also turn out to be quite important for our approximation further on.

-Note that in [Cobey & Lipsitch (2012)](https://pubmed.ncbi.nlm.nih.gov/22383809/), the models of nonspecific and specific immunity suggest choosing the following functions
+Note that in [@cobey2012niche], the models of nonspecific and specific immunity suggest choosing the following functions

 $$
 \begin{align}